want a free

 Probate is the process by which a decedent’s will is proved and subsequently becomes a legal document that can be used by the executor of the will and enforced through the court system.
 Thus, this process also grants authority to the executor to administer the estate.

 Estate planning, in contrast, is more of an umbrella term for legal services that include will preparation, setting up a trust(s), and establishing power of attorney and/or a healthcare surrogate.
-For larger, more complex estates, a Nashville attorney like Randy Hooper is also commonly asked to aid in the administration of the trust.
+For larger, more complex estates, an attorney is also commonly asked to aid in the administration of the trust.

 Will your family or close friends be burdened with the task of guessing at how to distribute your wealth and belongings upon your death?
 Will the court recognize their authority to administer your estate?
 Do you know how much your family will lose to applicable state and federal estate taxes?
 Is your estate safe?
 Does your family know your wishes for end-of-life healthcare decisions?
 Will your doctor act on these wishes?
 The answers to these questions spell out why everybody needs a will and basic estate planning, while some people need to establish a trust to further protect their estate from abuse, manipulation, and seizure.